 How to apply

 The application process is simple and straightforward.
-Councillors will be responsible for filling in the applications and submitting them to the Clerk.
-The application form can be found in Appendix 1 and on the MTC website.
+Councillors will be responsible for filling in the applications and submitting them to the Clerk The application form can be found in Appendix 1 and on the MTC website.

 Decision Making Process

-For a grant to be successful it will need agreement from both ward Councillors (if applicable) and an agreement at the next Finance Committee.
+For a grant to be successful it will need agreement from both ward Councillors (if applicable) and an agreement from the Clerk or Assistant Town Clerk and the Chair or Vice Chair of Finance.
+This cab be done via email.
+All projects will be presented at Finance Committee when agreed.

 Monitoring and Evaluation: